nwthomas/oura-ring-mcp-server/README.md

 - Daily activity and stress, for instance, sync in the background

 In order to use this MCP server, you will need to register with the Oura Ring developer portal and get your own keys to plug into a `.env` file (copied over from the `.env.example`).

+TODO: Finish filling out details about the Oura Ring API

 ## Oura Ring Data Model